Q&A with Martin Fink: What is HP Doing in 3D Printing?

 Industry Analyst firm Gartner, in their 2013 Hype Cycle for Imaging and Print Services, consider consumer 3D printing at the ‘Peak of Inflated Expectations’ and expect that enterprise 3D printing will become mainstream within the next two to five years.
 They indicate consumer 3D printing, retail 3D printing, 3D bio-printing and additive manufacturing will become mainstream within the next five to 10 years.

 With HP’s legacy of innovation in technology and printing, it seems everyone wants to know when HP is going to bring a 3D printer to market.
-We’ve enlisted the help of Martin Fink, CTO and director of HP Labs, to answer some of the most commonly asked questions we get about HP and 3D printing.
+In fact, we are planning to make that announcement by the end of our fiscal year!
+Stay tuned, and in the meantime, this interview from Martin Fink, CTO and director of HP Labs, will answer some of the most frequent questions we're asked about HP and 3D printing.